 That’s about the facts.
 But why discuss the facts?
 What is so special about this flour?

-What we need to understand first is that the nutrition in chickpea flour is the same as that of in chickpeas.
+What we need to understand first is that the nutrition in gram flour is the same as that of in chickpeas.
 Because the flour is made from just one ingredient – ground chickpeas.

 One major benefit of this flour is that you can enjoy a higher dose of fiber and protein with no gluten.
 As it is a great source of fiber, the flour can ease your digestive system and treat any related disorders.
 It also stabilizes your blood sugar levels – thereby aiding diabetes treatment.
 The flour works great for heart health and can also help with weight loss.